-Capital Power has reduced its exposure to coal significantly from more than 50% of the overall mix to just 22% currently.
-The company derives its revenue from a balanced portfolio of renewables (20%), natural gas (38%), coal (22%), and corporate and trading (~20%).
+Capital Power has reduced its exposure to coal significantly to near zero currently.
+The company derives its revenue from a balanced portfolio of renewables (18% of 2020 revenue and other income), natural gas (49%), and Natural gas/coal dual-fuel (33%).

 - Ticker: TSE:CPX

 - Industry: Utilities - Independent Power Producers

 - Dividend Growth Fit: 5/10

 The best broker for small accounts and new investors.